-Recommendation: The SCA recommends that the consideration of the application of the OPC be deferred to its second session in 2013.
+Recommendation: The SCA recommends that the OPC be accredited with A status.

 The SCA expresses appreciation for the significant role played by the OPC in Haitian society in particularly difficult circumstances, and praises the work undertaken by the OPC in the aftermath of the January 2010 earthquake.